 1. I have reviewed the above motion and believe all of the statements to be true to the best of my knowledge.
 2. I have reviewed the associated documents and exhibits and believe them to be true and accurate copies with the exception of the documents identified as being redacted.
-The redacted documents have only been altered to remove sensitive personal information according to normal redaction procedures.
+The redacted documents have only been altered in accordance with normal redaction procedures to remove sensitive personal information or other sensitive information as identified in the redaction.